 The dates of our valuations have not always coincided with the dates of our share grants.
-In determining the value of our ordinary shares set forth in the table above, our board of directors considered, among other things, the most recent sale and issuance of our ordinary shares, our stage of R&D, our operating and financial performance and current business conditions.
+In determining the value of our ordinary shares set forth in the table above, our board of directors considered, among other things, the most recent sale and issuance of our ordinary shares, our stage of research and development, our operating and financial performance and current business conditions.

 The estimates of fair value of our ordinary shares are highly complex and subjective.
-There are significant judgments and estimates include assumptions regarding our future operating performance, and the determinations of the appropriate valuation methods.
+There are significant judgments and estimates inherent in the determination of the fair value of our ordinary shares.
+These judgments and estimates include assumptions regarding our future operating performance, and the determinations of the appropriate valuation methods.
 The assumptions underlying these valuations represent management's best estimates, which involve inherent uncertainties and the application of management judgment.
 If we had made different assumptions, our stock-based compensation expense, net loss and net loss per share could have been materially different.
 If we had made different assumptions, our net loss and net loss per ordinary share could have been materially different.